Blue-Beaker/EvTouchMapper/README.md

 # EvTouchMapper

-A touch remapper based on evdev, written with python.
+A touchscreen remapper for linux, based on evdev, written with python.
 Run evtouch_grab.py in a terminal to start.

 Works both under Wayland or X11 for now.